This set of Environment Management Quiz focuses on “Control Measures of Water Pollution”.

 Explanation: Increasing soil resistance against erosion can be achieved by maintain the physical structure of soils.
-Good faring practices allow for adequate inputs of organic fertilization by digging in crop residues.
+Good farming practices allow for adequate inputs of organic fertilization by digging in crop residues.

 3. Why ground water monitoring is important in control of water pollution?

 b) To increase the chemical contains in the water